Mark Ricks: Personal life

 Ricks was born and raised in Rexburg, Idaho.
 He graduated from Madison High School, where he played football.
 He attended Ricks College, played on the basketball team, and graduated with a bachelor's degree.

 He married Evelyn Tonks in 1944 at the Logan, Utah Temple.

 Ricks served a two-year mission for The Church of Jesus Christ of Latter-day Saints in Northern California in the late 1940s.

 Ricks was a bishop, a stake president (during the 1976 Teton Dam failure and played a key role in local disaster relief efforts), and regional representative of the Twelve.
-He also served as the Nauvoo Visitor's Center Director for 25 months, completed an 18-month mission in Salt Lake City at the Missionary Department, and was temple president of the Idaho Falls Idaho Temple from 1999 to 2002.
+He also served as the Nauvoo Visitor Center Director for 25 months, completed an 18-month mission in Salt Lake City at the Missionary Department, and was temple president of the Idaho Falls Idaho Temple from 1999 to 2002.

 He died on September 29, 2016, in Rexburg, Idaho, at the age of 92.